laravel-zero/website/README.md

 composer create-project --prefer-dist laravel-zero/laravel-zero your-app-name
 ```

-Laravel Zero provides a default command placed in the `app/HelloCommand.php` file which will be executed by default.
-To execute it, run the following command in your app's directory:
+To run your application just type in your application root folder:

 ```bash
 php your-app-name
 ```

-You can rename your app anytime by running the following command in your app directory:
+You can rename your application anytime by running the following command in your app directory:

 ```sh
 php your-app-name app:rename new-name